-Pest description and crop damage Adult moths are about 0.12 inch long.
+Pest description and crop damage Adult moths are about 0.12 inch in length.
 The wings are held roof-like over the body and are golden bronze with white bands.
 Eggs are flat, translucent, and laid on the undersides of leaves.
 The larvae vary in appearance depending on their age, as they progress through five instars.
 Young larvae are legless and cream-colored.
-Older instars have legs and are cylindrical in shape, cream-colored and about 0.12 inch long.
-Mature larvae are yellow and about 0.18 inch long.
+Older instars have legs and are cylindrical in shape, cream-colored and about 0.12 inch in length.
+Mature larvae are yellow and about 0.18 inch in length.
 The larvae feed within the leaf tissue creating discolored areas on the leaf.
 If feeding is sufficiently extensive, fruit quality and yield are reduced.
 This pest is primarily a problem in apples and, secondarily, in cherries and rarely causes significant damage in pears.

 Pest monitoring Eggs and mines can be observed on the leaves but no thresholds have been established for this pest in pears.